 7. Be mindful of what you’re wearing when in Poblacion.
 It is a Muslim area therefore wearing revealing clothes is a taboo.

-8. It is advisable to bring your own gears such as mask, snorkel, fins and SCUBA diving equipment.
-They don’t have gear rentals in the islands.
-Bringing of such is highly suggested as the marine life of the islands of Balabac is a great stunner.
+8. Bring your own diving or snorkeling gear such as mask, snorkel, fins and SCUBA diving equipment.
+The marine life of the islands of Balabac is a great stunner.

 I am very certain that my photos do not give justice to the real thing.
 A couple of times, I’ve taken a photo of a spot but it never looked the same way as what my eyes could see.
 It just saddens me that few trash are washed ashore in some of the islands from the nearby community.
 If you happen to see them, even not in Balabac, join me and a growing number of concerned travelers in the beach clean up.
 An hour or two wouldn’t hurt; not even a loss.
 Let’s all do it together for the greater good.